-She loved to lie in the grass and read paperback novels, while my younger brother and sister and I splashed about in a kiddie pool on quiet, Kansas afternoons.
+She loved to lie in the sun and read paperback novels while my younger sister and I splashed about in a kiddie pool in the backyard.

-Of all the books mother ever read, the one that sticks out most in my memory is Herman Wouk's The Winds of War.
+Of all the books mother ever read, the one that resides most in my memory is Herman Wouk's The Winds of War.

-One tranquil July, sprinklers swishing and lawnmowers humming in the distance, mother put her swimsuit on and went outside to sunbathe and finish The Winds of War.
-Hours passed while my younger siblings and I frolicked about, until finally, down to the very last page, mother got up for just a moment (as many avid readers do, in order to give reverence and pause before finishing a good book) then, when she returned, our dog, Deacon, was gnawing and slobbering all over The Winds of War and the very last page was missing.
+One tranquil July, sprinklers swishing and lawnmowers humming in the distance, mother put her swimsuit on and went outside to sunbathe and finish reading The Winds of War.
+Hours passed while my younger siblings and I frolicked about, until finally, down to the very last page, mother got up for just a moment - as many avid readers do, in order to give reverence and pause just before finishing a good book.
+She finally returned and find our dog, Deacon, gnawing and slobbering over her beloved Winds of War and the very last page missing.

 Three elderly townsmen stared, jaws agape, at this spectacle they had just witnessed.
-And as our car eased from the curb, mother proudly proclaimed, "Now that was the best book I have ever read."
+As our dusty Ford Station Wagon eased from the curb, mother proudly proclaimed, "Now that was the best book I have ever read."

 I was impressed with my mother that day and never forgot The Winds of War.
 And years later, during a late night game of Trivial Pursuit, before my husband's drunken college buddy could slur the words from his mouth, I knew the answer to "Who wrote The Winds of War?"